robertah/nlu_project_2/README.md

 ```

 ### Preprocess data
-You can generate preprocessed data with pos tags by running:
+You can generate preprocessed data with pos tags (needed for some models) by running:

 ```
 python preprocessing.py